Generally speaking, there are two different types of soil amendments. You’ll find man-made (inorganic) amendments and

 It’s easy to amend your soil by distributing powdered seaweed (aka kelp meal) over the surface of the soil and watering it in.
 As a powder, it releases nutrients in a gradual manner.

 For quick pick me up, you can give your plants a treat of liquid seaweed.
-Like other liquid form plant fertilizers, this product makes nutrients available immediately.
+Like other liquids from plant fertilizers, this product makes nutrients available immediately.

 Make The Most Of Sandy Soil

 Very sandy soil is made up of fairly large and irregularly shaped granules of rock.

-Your goal with sandy soil will be to make the pore spaces smaller so that it can retain water and nutrients.
+Your goal with sandy soil will be to make the pore spaces smaller so that they can retain water and nutrients.
 This will help support a thriving population of friendly soil flora and fauna.
 Here’s how:

 - Using finished compost or well-rotted manure, amend the top three or four inches of the soil.